 Do Physicians and eligible Psychologists have to take the training?

 No, Physicians and eligible Psychologists do not have to take the training.
+They are, however, able to view the modules if they so choose.

 Will it be at the discretion of the MCO as to who they will allow to take the exam?

 No, effective October 1, 2019 the waiver process under previous law will be replaced by a direct process through DHHS.
 This process begins with a web-based License Verification Form (LVF) completed by the applicant.
-The LVF will be available on the DMH/DD/SAS website.
+The LVF will be available on the DMH/DD/SUS website.

 How do I gain access to the training and the exam?